fayomihorace/technical-writting/every-programmer-should-know-these-conventions-and-practices.md

 4. **Write short functions that handle specific tasks** Keep your functions as short as possible and make them handle a single task.
 Plus, it will help for code reusability and code refactoring.

+5. **Well document your code**
+Add useful comments and document your functions, classes, and packages as much as possible.
+Add description and type-hint for function parameters and return values.
+But, avoid obvious comments.
+It will also help to understand the big picture of your codebase without even reading the implementation details.
+And some of your IDE extensions could even help you automatically generate a documentation for your software if it's well documented.